Unlocking 3D Affordance Segmentation with 2D Semantic Knowledge: Experiments

 \subsection{Quantitative Results}

-\paragraph{Evaluation on PIAD~\cite{Yang_2023_ICCV} and PIADv2~\cite{great}.} As shown in Table~\ref{tab:styled_combined_results}, our method sets a new state-of-the-art on the visual-prompted PIAD and PIADv2 benchmarks.
-On PIAD, our model shows particular strength in capturing shape fidelity, achieving a SIM score of 0.725, a 22.9\% relative gain over the previous best.
-This strong performance is magnified on the more challenging PIADv2 dataset, where our model surpasses the prior top aIoU score by a substantial 7.85 points on the Seen split and 5.33 points on the Unseen split.
+\paragraph{Evaluation on PIAD~\cite{Yang_2023_ICCV} and PIADv2~\cite{great}.} Table~\ref{tab:styled_combined_results} summarizes the quantitative comparison on the visual-prompted affordance segmentation benchmarks.
+On PIAD, our method achieves a SOTA performance, particularly excelling in maintaining fine structural consistency.
+The SIM score reaches 0.725, marking a 22.9\% relative improvement over the previous best.
+The advantage becomes even clearer on PIADv2, a dataset designed with higher visual complexity and denser affordance categories.
+Our model outperforms the prior top performer by 7.85 aIoU points on the Seen split and 5.33 points on the Unseen Object split, demonstrating not only strong recognition of seen objects but also reliable generalization to novel categories.
+These results indicate that aligning 3D representations with semantic structure through CMAT fundamentally strengthens affordance reasoning beyond geometric similarity.

-\paragraph{Evaluation on LASO.} For language-driven segmentation on the LASO dataset (Table~\ref{tab:laso_table}), our framework again achieves state-of-the-art results.
-It surpasses the previous best aIoU on both Seen and Unseen splits, reaching new top scores of 21.7\% and 17.5\%, respectively.
-This demonstrates our model's robust ability to ground textual commands onto 3D geometry, validating the effectiveness of our Cross-modal Affordance Segmentation Transformer (CAST).
+\paragraph{Evaluation on LASO.} We further evaluate on LASO, where segmentation is guided purely by textual instructions.
+As shown in Table~\ref{tab:laso_table}, our framework achieves the highest aIoU on both the Seen and Unseen splits, reaching 21.7\% and 17.5\%, respectively.
+Unlike previous works that struggle to connect linguistic cues to precise 3D regions, our approach consistently grounds language into meaningful geometric contexts.
+This suggests that the learned feature space after CMAT pretraining provides a stable semantic foundation, allowing even short prompts to activate correct functional regions in complex 3D structures.

+\paragraph{Model Efficiency Analysis.} A key strength of our framework lies in its efficiency–performance trade-off.
+As summarized in Table~\ref{tab:model_param_vram_aiou}, our model maintains a modest footprint of 300M parameters and 4--8 GB VRAM, comparable to conventional non-MLLM architectures.
+In contrast, recent MLLM-based methods such as GREAT~\cite{great} require more than 4B parameters and up to 30 GB of memory.
+Despite being nearly an order of magnitude smaller, our model achieves 44.88 aIoU on PIADv2, outperforming all previous methods.
+This balance between scalability and precision highlights the practicality of our framework for real-world affordance understanding systems.